 Successful business leaders are actively using these strategies in their organizations.
 Elon Musk, CEO of Tesla and SpaceX, shared his simple steps for success using a growth mindset: “You should take the approach that you’re wrong.
 Your goal is to be less wrong.”

 Adopting a growth mindset is critical.
 With a growth mindset, people tend to focus on improving themselves instead of worrying about how smart they are or aren’t.
-People with a growth mindset understand that you gain knowledge through experience and that intelligence can be developed.
+Those who employ a growth mindset understand that you gain knowledge through experience and that intelligence can be developed.
 They work hard to gain this knowledge and intelligence, which benefits the organization they work for.
 A growth mindset thrives on challenges and welcomes failure as part of the path to growth and success.

 Once you’ve helped your employees develop a growth mindset, it is important to continue to foster it.
 Acknowledgment and recognition for possessing a growth mentality are key to their continued success, and yours.
 By enabling your employees’ progress toward the achievement of their personal and business goals, you are paving the way for your organization and everyone in it to flourish.